markroland/path-helper/README.md

 ### cropToShape

 Crop paths to a bounding shape.
 This supports a threshold value that can be used to handle points that are near the boundary of the crop shape.
+This should be able to handle concave and convex polygons.

 ### cropToCircle